-- Park machine on a flat, level surface.
-Disengage the PTO, pivot the ground speed control levers out to the NEUTRAL position, and stop the engine. - To adjust the front shocks: Turn the pre-load adjustment collar (B, Figure 41) with your hand to a higher notch (-) to decrease the pre-load, or to a lower notch (+) to increase the pre-load.
+- Park unit on a flat, level surface.
+Disengage the PTO, pivot the ground speed control levers out to the NEUTRAL position, and stop the engine. - 2.
+Turn the pre-load adjustment collar (B, Figure 40) with your hand to a higher notch (-) to decrease the pre-load, or to a lower notch (+) to increase the pre-load.